CPA Buddy logo CPA Buddy

 Making the Decision

-For most small accounting firms, CPA Buddy provides the best combination of features, ease of use, multi-jurisdiction capabilities, and value.
-Starting at just $9/month for solo practitioners, it is accessible while providing all the features needed to scale to 20+ staff.
-The built-in global tax calendar and multi-jurisdiction compliance features save hours of manual setup, and the AI-powered automation helps small teams compete with larger firms.
+For most small accounting firms, CPA Buddy provides the best combination of features, ease of use, Canada and US coverage, and value.
+Starting at just $24 USD/month for solo practitioners, it is accessible while providing all the features needed to scale to 20+ staff.
+The built-in CRA and IRS tax calendar saves hours of manual setup, and the AI-powered automation helps small teams compete with larger firms.
 Other tax-focused platforms may be alternatives if client portal is your paramount concern, though typically at higher price points.
 Avoid overpaying for enterprise-grade solutions designed for large firms.
 Your practice management software should save you 5-10+ hours per week, improve client satisfaction, and pay for itself many times over in increased capacity and reduced stress.
 Start your evaluation today — the sooner you implement the right software, the sooner you will experience these benefits.

 Frequently Asked Questions